Double projection for reconstructing dynamical systems: between stochastic and deterministic regimes: Introduction

-In this work, we propose a novel method for DSR of partially observed systems based on stochastic dynamics.
-To ensure robust training and the ability to capture long-timescale patterns, we introduce a double projection approach, where we map the observations to both the system states and noise time series, on which we train the dynamical model.
+In this work, we propose a new variant of the DVAE approach using a double projection strategy, where we map the observations to both the system states and noise time series, on which we train the dynamical model.
+It has several nice properties: First, it allows us to train models with comparatively low-dimensional state space, more suitable for analysis than high-dimensional recurrent neural networks used in other DVAE approaches.
+Second, its special case is a fully deterministic method, allowing investigation of the role of stochasticity by comparison of the stochastic and deterministic variants.
+Third, it allows us to perform multi-step prediction by sampling the noise from the posterior distribution, which we hypothesize can lead to better performance.

-Our main contributions are the following: \begin{itemize} \item First, we propose a novel method for stochastic DSR from minimally observed systems, based on variational autoencoders for dynamical systems and using dual encoding of observation into the state space and noise space. \item Second, we test the method on six test problems, including models of both deterministic chaos and noise-driven dynamics, and experimental data. \item Third, we analyze the nature of the learned dynamics, and investigate the role of the prediction window on it. \end{itemize}
+To evaluate the performance of the method, we test the method on six test problems, including models of both deterministic chaos and noise-driven dynamics, and experimental data.
+Then, we investigate the effect of the teacher forcing interval on the nature of resulting dynamics, showing that the low values of the teacher forcing interval lead to deterministic dynamics, while large values result in a stochastic regime influenced by noise.